How to prove a genuine relationship

 Not sure what you need?

 Try one of these questions.
-Get personalised legal guidance for your situation.
+Get personalised legal answers for your situation.

 Proving a Genuine Relationship FAQs

-To prove a genuine relationship for a visa application, you generally need to demonstrate ongoing commitment and shared life between partners.
-This often involves providing financial records showing joint accounts or shared expenses, communication evidence such as emails or messages, photographs together, and testimony from friends or family.
-The Australian immigration system requires evidence of a genuine and continuing relationship, so documentation spanning several months or longer generally strengthens your application.
+For a visa application, a genuine relationship is generally demonstrated through ongoing commitment and shared life between partners.
+This often involves financial records showing joint accounts or shared expenses, communication evidence such as emails or messages, photographs together, and testimony from friends or family.
+The Australian immigration system generally requires evidence of a genuine and continuing relationship, and documentation spanning a longer period is generally considered relevant.

 Partner visa applications typically require multiple forms of evidence to establish a genuine relationship.
 Common requirements include marriage certificates or evidence of de facto partnership, joint financial commitments such as mortgages or shared bank accounts, evidence of shared living arrangements, and character references from people who know the relationship.
 Immigration authorities may also consider the history and nature of your relationship, including how you met and how you maintain contact.
 The specific evidence needed may depend on your circumstances and visa subclass.

 Documents that help prove a relationship often include joint utility bills, mortgage statements, bank statements showing joint accounts or regular transfers, phone bills, travel bookings, and insurance policies naming both partners.
-Personal documents like photographs, letters, emails, and social media evidence can also support your case.
-Statutory declarations from people who know your relationship well may strengthen your application.
-Keep in mind that immigration authorities generally prefer documentary evidence combined with supporting statements from independent witnesses.
+Personal documents such as photographs, letters, emails, and social media evidence are also among the materials that may be relevant.
+Statutory declarations from people who know a relationship well are among the materials that are generally considered relevant.
+Immigration authorities generally prefer documentary evidence combined with supporting statements from independent witnesses.